Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Abstract

 \section{Abstract}

 Closed-source frontier labs do not disclose parameter counts, and the standard alternative---inference economics---carries $2\times$+ uncertainty from hardware, batching, and serving-stack assumptions external to the model.
-We exploit a tighter intrinsic bound: storing $F$ facts requires at least $F/$(bits per parameter) weights, so measuring how much a model \emph{knows} lower-bounds how many parameters it \emph{has}.
+We ask a different question: how much does a model \emph{know}?
+Storing $F$ facts requires at least $F/$(bits per parameter) weights, so factual recall lower-bounds parameter count---an \emph{intrinsic}, serving-independent signal, though (as we show) a coarse one.
 We introduce \textbf{Incompressible Knowledge Probes (IKPs)}, a benchmark of 1{,}400 factual questions spanning 7 tiers of obscurity, designed to isolate knowledge that cannot be derived by reasoning or compressed by architectural improvements.

-We calibrate a log-linear mapping from IKP accuracy to parameter count on 89 open-weight models (135M--1{,}600B) spanning 19 vendors, achieving $R^2 = 0.917$; leave-one-out cross-validation confirms generalization (median fold error $1.59\times$, $68.5\%$ within $2\times$ and $87.6\%$ within $3\times$).
-For Mixture-of-Experts models, total parameters predict knowledge ($R^2 = 0.79$) far better than active parameters ($R^2 = 0.51$).
-We evaluate 188 models from 27 vendors and estimate effective knowledge capacity for all major proprietary frontier models; for heavily safety-tuned models the estimates are lower bounds, since refusal policy can hide tens of percentage points of ``refused but known'' capacity.
-A black-box hallucination-similarity test---rare-fact agreement on \emph{wrong} answers---separates weight-sharing siblings, post-training lineages, and full retrains without model weights.
+We score with no hallucination penalty ($\lambda = 0$: IKP accuracy is simply the fraction of probed facts answered correctly), which removes both the penalty hyperparameter and the per-tier flooring choice; a full $\lambda \times$ flooring ablation (Appendix~\ref{app:lambda}) shows the calibration is robust across scoring choices while individual estimates are not, motivating the no-penalty default.
+We calibrate a log-linear mapping from IKP accuracy to parameter count on 93 open-weight models (135M--1{,}600B) spanning 19 vendors, achieving $R^2 = 0.910$; leave-one-out cross-validation confirms generalization (median fold error $1.48\times$, $72\%$ within $2\times$, $86\%$ within $3\times$).
+The instrument is deliberately coarse---its 90\% prediction interval spans ${\sim}3\times$ in either direction, wider than inference economics---so IKP recovers order-of-magnitude effective capacity and relative rankings, not precise parameter counts.
+For Mixture-of-Experts models, total parameters predict knowledge ($R^2 = 0.67$) better than active parameters ($R^2 = 0.41$).
+We evaluate 201 models from 27 vendors on a curated probe set (1{,}311 of 1{,}400 probes surviving name-collision and label-ambiguity filters) and report effective knowledge capacity for all major proprietary frontier models as prediction bands rather than point estimates; for heavily safety-tuned models these are lower bounds, since refusal policy can suppress tens of percentage points of otherwise-answerable capacity.
+A black-box hallucination-similarity test---rare-fact agreement on \emph{wrong} answers---separates weight-sharing siblings, post-training lineages, and independent retrains without model weights.